A woman looks in the mirror at a monster shadow. She places her finger over the mouth to silence it.

 Swelling

-During this time my next set of symptoms started messing with my face.
+During this time, my next set of symptoms started messing with my face.
 There was swelling in the tissue above and below my eyes.
 We are not talking about the puffy-eyed look from lack of sleep.
-We are talking about bags under my eyes that looked like lifeboats!
-My eyelids became thick and heavy.
-There was no longer a crease in the eyelids below the brow bone.
-But it gets worse.
-I would go to bed at night after applying night gel to my eyes and a somewhat soothing cold compress over my face, only to wake up with a new development.
+We are talking about bags under my eyes that look like lifeboats!

 My eyebrow area was swollen!
-It jutted out in a way I can only describe as, "My Frankenstein Face!"
+It jutted out in a way I can only describe as "My Frankenstein Face."
 I thought this had to be the worst...what could be scarier than this!?
 Surely this would be the end and I would go into the plateau phase.

 Emotional changes

-I didn't...in that simple sentence...'I didn't' I am feeling my desperate frustration at that time.
+I didn't...in that simple sentence...'I didn't.'
+I am feeling my desperate frustration at that time.
 I watched as "My Frankenstein Face" contorted into a scary face of bulging eyes (due to swollen tissue and muscle in the orbit of the eye) and retracted eyelids (due to impaired muscle mobility).
-Needless to say, it was a daily challenge to look in the mirror.
-Not only had my self-confidence taken a hit, but so did my ego.
-My inner voice was simply tired and cried along with me.

 Vision changes

-Three years was a long time to dare myself to look in the mirror every morning and wonder if my eyes, my face, would ever look normal again.
-But thyroid eye disease has no mercy.
-The swelling of the inflamed tissues and muscles in the orbit of the eyes causes vision problems, too.
-Eventually, the first thing that greeted me in the morning was TWO ceiling fans.
-Then throughout the day the double vision would come and go.
+Eventually, the first thing that greeted me in the morning was 2 ceiling fans.
+Then, throughout the day, the double vision would come and go.
 If it persisted, I could close one eye to correct it.
 Yet, how long is it advisable to walk around with one eye closed when the opened eye is already challenged with blurred vision due to dryness and muscle fatigue?

 Physical and emotional challenges in the active phase of TED

-As I said before, while in the active phase, thyroid eye disease can have no mercy!
-Whether these symptoms come in a timeframe close to each other, or come and go intermittently, they are stressful to live around.
-They can impact your work life, your home life, your awake time, your sleep time, and your mental health.
-My TED Warriors, listen to yourselves.
-You are right!
-This disease is extremely challenging physically and emotionally.
-Be kind to yourselves.
-Have mercy on yourselves.
+As I said before, thyroid eye disease can have no mercy while in the active phase!
+Whether these symptoms come in a timeframe close to each other or come and go intermittently, they are stressful to live around.
+They can impact your work life, home life, awake time, sleep time, and mental health.

 Do you have a thyroid eye disease (TED) story?
 Click the button below to share with our community!